mayhl/gadit/README.md

 In addition to the solution data, several files are created in the 'status' sub-directory.

 #### Parameters.txt
-A record of the parameters used to initialize the GADIT.
+A record of the parameters used to initialize GADIT.

 #### Status.txt
 Useful notifications about the status of GADIT.
 Primarily contains information of when the simulation was started and last backed up.